SugarcaneDefender/z-waif/README.md

 ## Recent Changelog

+v1.5-R2

+- While using streaming text, emotes are now threaded, meaning that there is no pause for them to happen.
+- The VtubeStudio interactions now use a try-catch system, adding general resistance to errors.
+- Added in more implementation for Unipipes - the system that basically will manage the centralized execution of code.

+- Enhanced the ".bat" files, making them pause after a crash happens.

+- Fixed an error where the random looking would cause a crash due to requests not closing properly.
+- Fixed an issue with the Discord module crashing when emotes would be triggered.

+---.---.---.---

 V1.5

 - Stopping Strings (what cuts off your waifu if they try talking out of format) can now be changed in the configurables.